learn-compsci/mathematical-techniques/content/Unit 5.md

 3. Since we wanted to show that $T(n) \in O(n)$, the assumption made was that $T(m) \leq c\cdot m$.
 4. Lastly, we need to conclude for $T(n)$ the exact same statement as our assumption: We assumed $T(m) \leq c\cdot m$, so we have to conclude that $T(n) \leq c\cdot n$.

 Notice here that while this looks like a proof of induction, we don't have a base case, and there is a reason for this: We are just trying to prove that $T(n) \in O(n)$.
-Since this means we only care about showing that $T(n) \leq c\cdot n$ for some $n \geq n_0$ onwards (where $c, n_0$ are of our choosing), this technically means we can set what we want to be our base case, and artificially choose constants for which the base case is always true.
+Since this means we only care about showing that $T(n) \leq c\cdot n$ for some $n \geq n_0$ onwards (where $c$ and $n_0$ are of our choosing), this technically means we can set what we want to be our base case, and artificially choose constants for which the base case is always true.
 So there's really no point in covering the base case for the substitution method.
 This makes it a very quick and easy tool to bound recurrences.

 ## A negative example of the method